Socialcap-app/socialcap-anonymous-voting/docs/voting-flow.md

 ### Community groups

-There are three community groups per community:
+There are 5 community groups per community:

 **Members**: Will hold all registered members of a community.